This page is designed to answer the following questions:

 - Specific risks to individuals receiving care such as an individual with a history of arson setting a fire or an individual with epilepsy having a seizure

-The aim of risk assessments is to take a look at a situation and identify what the realistic risks of harm are and take sensible and proportional action to minimise them.
+The aim of risk assessments is to take a look at a situation and identify what the real risks of harm are and take sensible and proportional action to minimise them.

-It is a care workers responsibility to ensure that any real risks are assessed to reduce the potential of harm and protect the individuals that they support.
-However, it is also important to understand that all individuals have the right to take risks in their day to day lives and person-centred values such as choice, respect and independence must also be promoted.
-Therefore, it is important to strike a reasoned balance between the potential risks and the rights of the individual.
-If risk assessments are performed then people may come to harm, however if an organisation is too risk-averse then people would not be able to do anything and their independence and ultimately their wellbeing would suffer (for example, imagine telling somebody that they can’t play football because of the risk of injury).
+It is a care worker’s responsibility to ensure that any real risks are assessed to reduce the potential of harm and protect the individuals that they support.
+However, it is also important to understand that all individuals have the right to take risks in their day-to-day lives and person-centred values such as choice, respect and independence must also be promoted.
+Therefore, it is essential to strike a reasoned balance between the potential risks and the rights of the individual.
+If risk assessments are not performed then people may come to harm, however, if an organisation is too risk-averse then people would not be able to do anything and their independence and ultimately their well-being would suffer (for example, imagine telling somebody that they can’t play football because there is a risk of injury).

 Risk assessments should, where possible, be completed in collaboration with the individual that they are intended for so that their views and wishes are taken into account and they can have their voice heard.
 This ensures that a person-centred approach is taken with the risk-assessing and risk-taking process.

 Risk assessments should be reviewed regularly and, if necessary, updated to reflect any changes in the situations or the individuals that they cover.
-For example, an individual may have originally had a risk assessment around their mobility whilst recovering from knee surgery but as their knee heals and their mobility improves then the risks would decrease.
+For example, an individual may have originally had a risk assessment around their mobility whilst recovering from knee surgery but as their knee heals and their mobility improves then the risks would decrease and the risk assessment would be adjusted accordingly.
 Conversely, if an individual has dementia and their condition has worsened, the risk assessment would need to be reviewed and updated to cater for additional risks.